IDIAMath/idiamath.github.io/docs/JSXGraphExamples/JSXGraphExamples.md

 + [Linear Mapping $$\mathbb{R}^2\to \mathbb{R}^2$$ and Matrices](./LinMappingMatricesPolygon.html) Demonstrated at a polygon.
 + [Rotation in  $$\mathbb{R}^2$$ ](./LinMappingMatricesPolygonRotating.html) Rotation of a polygon, matrix is displayed.
 + [Eigenvectors of a linear Mapping $$\mathbb{R}^2\to \mathbb{R}^2$$](./Eigenvectores.html) (HELM WB 22  Eigenvalues and Eigenvectors, 22.1.2)
++ [Triple Product](./tripleProduct.html) Given by three points a volume can be constructed.
+This applet shows the idea of the contstuction.

 ## Integration 1d